 The tale is etched in automotive folklore, but how well do we really know the Lancia Gamma ?

-Fiat’s stewardship of Lancia has been such a shameful series of reversals, it’s difficult now to imagine the road to perdition being paved with good intentions.
-Because if nothing else, the Gamma stands as an illustration of how mergers and acquisitions never quite work out.
+Fiat’s stewardship of the Lancia marque has seen such a pitiful series of reversals, it is now difficult to imagine the road to perdition having ever been paved with good intentions.

 Throughout its history as an independent manufacturer, Lancia produced exquisitely engineered automobiles that garnered respect and deep admiration, but consistently cost more than the company could afford.
-Continue reading “Signs and Portents”
+Lancia’s culture centred round the concept of innovation and engineering depth, coupled with an enviable quality.
+Once the preserve of an elite; customers from the aristocracy and wealthy bourgeoisie, to Pontiffs and film stars, Lancia’s descent from the very pinnacle of grand marques contains within it an element of grand opera.